All yours, another hour of it here on the fastest three hours in media.

 I appreciate it.

-Union leaders quickly union leaders quickly balked at a requirement that all Californians have health insurance, calling it a tax on the middle class, a demand that all but the smallest businesses offer their workers insurance, upset many of Schwarzenegger's business allies.
+Union leaders quickly, union leaders quickly balked at a requirement that all Californians have health insurance, calling it a tax on the middle class.

-So union leaders read liberals, they don't like this requirement that all Californians have insurance.
+So union leaders, read liberals, they don't like this requirement that all Californians have insurance.

-When when did unions ever care about a tax on the middle class or a tax on anybody?
+When did unions ever care about a tax on the middle class or a tax on anybody?

-But all of a sudden they do now, it's exactly as I told you.
+But all of a sudden they do now?

 He said, I look forward to everyone now having those debates.